Pal-Mar/CodeSamplePython/README.md

 - Best performance for Small data set with 137 samples was k=1 - 10 incorrect predictions - 0.92 accuracy
 - Best performance for Medium data set with 19051 samples was at k=20 - 3606 incorrect predictions - 0.81 accuracy
-- Best performance for Large data set with 110204 samples was k=20 - 8105 incorrec predictions - 0.92 accuracy
+- Best performance for Large data set with 110204 samples was k=20 - 8105 incorrect predictions - 0.92 accuracy

 Please note, results and incorrect predictions were NOT analyzed for bias for age or sex, results were based purely on number of incorrect predictions.